Drilling into Europa would be the biggest engineering challenge. To show this, I’ll calculate the required energy to pierce Europa’s ice surface.

 Also, the Russians melt any ice that enters their tunnel with kerosene and now freon.
 Then they pump it out.

-At Lake Vostok, the surface temperature reaches -89°C. But, the Russian crew drills in warmer months where the temperature reaches -50°C.
+At Lake Vostok, the surface temperature reaches -89°C. But, the Russian crew drills in warmer months when the temperature reaches -50°C.

-On Europa, the surface temperature is -160°C. Yet, Europa’s ocean would be warmer than that of Lake Vostok according to the phase diagram of water.
+On Europa, the surface temperature is -160°C. Yet, Europa’s ocean would be warmer than Lake Vostok according to the phase diagram of water.

-We figure this because the bottom of the Europa ocean floor may have pressures as high as 130-260 MPa.
+We figure this because Europa’s ocean floor may have pressures as high as 130-260 MPa.
+This pressure is much great than what’s calculated at Lake Vostok.

-In short, we can learn a lot from Lake Vostok.
-But Europa is on another level.
+In short, we can learn a lot from Lake Vostok to apply to Europa.

 Assumption #2: heat loss to the icy tunnel wall